 In the following, "must" means that the stated actions are required, and the paper cannot be published without them; "should" means that we encourage the action, but papers can still be published if the criteria are not met; "may" means that the action may be carried out by the authors or reviewers, if they so wish.

-There a six different manuscript types accepted at GMD.
+There a seven different manuscript types accepted at GMD.
 During the submission process, authors will need to select the type which most closely matches the aims of their manuscript.
 The types are:

 Updates: Minor version updates or correction of actual errors in a model, model development or experiment protocol should be submitted as a regular submission within one of the standard manuscript types.
 Authors may request that these form part of a model special issue including the previously published papers.

 Model description papers

 Model description papers are comprehensive descriptions of numerical models which fall within the scope of GMD.
 The papers should be detailed, complete, rigorous, and accessible to a wide community of geoscientists.
 In addition to complete models, this type of paper may also describe model components and modules, as well as frameworks and utility tools used to build practical modelling systems, such as coupling frameworks or other software toolboxes with a geoscientific application.
 The GMD definition of a numerical model is generous, including statistical models, models derived from data (whether model output or observational data), spreadsheet-based models, box models, 1-dimensional models, through to multi-dimension mechanistic models.

 - The main paper must give the model name and version number (or other unique identifier) in the title.